chriskhanhtran/minimal-portfolio/index.md

 ### Filmed by Me

+<div style="text-align: justify">Besides Data Science, I also have a greate passion for photography and films.
+Below are the films I documented while traveling and meeting amazing people.</div>

 - [Ada Von Weiss - You Regret (Winter at Niagara)](https://www.youtube.com/watch?v=-5esqvmPnHI)
 - [The Weight We Carry is Love - TORONTO](https://www.youtube.com/watch?v=vfZwdEWgUPE)
 - [In America - Boston 2017](https://www.youtube.com/watch?v=YdXufiebgyc)